-- a) Employees who wish to avail themselves of this benefit must submit written notice of their intent to retire to the official designated for this purpose by the Department no later than November 1 of the calendar year preceding the effective date of retirement, except that, for retirements effective between November I and December 31 of 2011, such notice must be given no later than March 31, 2011. - b) The eifective date of retirement, as referenced above, may not be any earlier than November 1 of the calendar year following submission of notice of intent to retire (except for retirements occurring in 2011 pursuant to written notice provided on or before March 31, 2011). - c) Effective for retirements occurring in 2011, a maximum of fifty (50) employees shall be permitted to avail themselves of this benefit, of which forty-five (45) bargaining unit employees in the Department, except for Emergency Medical Services (EMS) employees, and five (5) bargaining 1mit EMS employees may apply for this benefit.
-In the event fewer than forty-five (45) bargaining unit non-EMS employees apply for this benefit, the remaining slots shall be allocated to EMS bargaining unit employees, up to the number of forty-five (45), in addition to the five (5) allotted for EMS employees.
-The same reallocation principle shall apply in the event fewer than five (5) EMS employees apply.
-In both cases, no more than fifty (50) employees in total shall be permitted to avail themselves of this benefit.
+- a) Employees who wish to avail themselves of this benefit must submit written notice of their intent to retire to the official designated for this purpose by the Department no later than October 1 of the calendar year preceding the effective date of retirement. - b) The effective date of retirement, as referenced above, may not be any earlier than November 1 of the calendar year following submission of notice of intent to retire. - c) Effective for retirements occurring in 2015 and thereafter, no more than 140 employees shall be permitted to avail themselves of this benefit in any one calendar year.
+Of these 140 employees, up to 126 employees may come from non-EMS employees and up to 14 may come from EMS employees.
+In the event fewer than 126 bargaining unit non-EMS employees apply for this benefit, the remaining slots shall be allocated to EMS bargaining unit employees, up to the number of 126, in addition to the 14 allotted for EMS employees.
+The same reallocation principle shall apply in the event fewer than 14 EMS employees apply.
+In both cases, no more than 140 employees in total shall be permitted to avail themselves of this benefit.